simranvolunesia/Fetal-Arc/README.md

 ## Link for deployed website
 https://fetalhealth-simran.herokuapp/

-For more details, kindly have a look at repository and attached report, ppt
+For more details, kindly have a look at repository and attached ppt